liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

 person creating the entry.
 Multiple people with the same name can easily create entries, right?
 What if Penelope creates an entry, and then a day later, another Penelope also creares an entry.
-If we rely solely on nbame to find the entries, which one should we retrieve form the database in the case that two records have matching fields?
+If we rely solely on nbame to find the entries, which one should we retrieve from the database in the case that two records have matching fields?
 You can easily see the problem, and the convention is to retrieve the first entity.
 However, we can reduce the likelihood of finding multiple entries if our finder also uses `guestbookId`.
 So as long as both